home-assistant/home-assistant.io/source/_components/webostv.markdown

 To begin with enable *LG Connect Apps* feature in *Network* settings of the TV [instructions](http://www.lg.com/uk/support/product-help/CT00008334-1437131798537-others).

-Once basic configuration is added to your `configuration.yaml` A notification should be visible in Lovelace, Follow the instructions and accept pairing request on your TV.
+Once basic configuration is added to your `configuration.yaml` file.
+A notification should be visible in the frontend's **Notification** section.
+Follow the instructions and accept the pairing request on your TV.

-Pairing information will be saved to the `filename:` provided in configuration.
-This process is IP sensitive, in case the IP address of your TV would change in future.
+Pairing information will be saved to the `filename:` provided in the configuration.
+This process is IP address-sensitive, in case the IP address of your TV would change in future.

 ### Configuration